-Welcome to the Institute of Infection Research and Vaccine Development - IIRVD
+Welcome to the Institute for Infection Research and Vaccine Development - IIRVD

-Two BMBF-funded junior research groups are associated with the Institute for Infection Research and Vaccine Development: The junior research group "Genomics of Retroviral Infections" headed by PD Dr. Dr Ulrike Lange at the LIV and the working group "Infection & Immune Regulation" headed by Dr. Dr Angelique Hölzemer, MD/PhD at the I. Medical Clinic of the Center for Internal Medicine and the Institute for Infection Research and Vaccine Development.
+Two BMBF-funded Clinician-Scientist junior research groups are affiliated with the Institute for Infection Research and Vaccine Development: The junior research group "Genomics of Retroviral Infections" headed by PD Dr. Dr. Ulrike Lange at LIV (formerly HPI) and the research group "Infection & Immune Regulation" headed by Dr. Dr. Angelique Hölzemer MD/PhD at the I. Medical Clinic of the Center for Internal Medicine and the Institute for Infection Research and Vaccine Development.